astronomer/docs/astro/manage-connections-variables.md

 ### Manage connections and variables in a secrets backend

-If your team uses a secrets backend, Astronomer recommends storing Airflow connections and variables as the most secure method.
+If your team uses a secrets backend, Astronomer recommends storing Airflow connections and variables as environment variables in your secrets backend.
 The benefits of this method are:

 - It's compatible with strict organization security standards.
+- You can centralize secrets management for larger teams.

 The limitations of this method are:

-- It's complicated to set up.
+- You have to manage an external tool on top of Airflow and Astro.
+- Connections are more difficult to format as URIs or JSON.
 - There are different recommended methods for running a secrets backend locally and running one on Astro.

 See [Configure a secrets backend](secrets-backend.md) for setup steps.